Spectrum of the Lam\'{e} operator along $\mathrm{Re}\tau={1}/{2}:$ The genus $3$ case: Proof of the main theorem

-When $b$ goes to $\alpha_1$ from the left hand side, we have (Fa) will goes to (Ga), (Fb) and (Fc) will goes to either (Gb) or (Gc) because all zeros of $f$ are real.
+When $b$ goes to $\alpha$ from the left hand side, we always have $(-\infty, 0]\subseteq \sigma(L_b^3)$ and $d(0)=1$, i.e., $0$ is always an endpoint of the arc $(-\infty, 0]$ and cannot be an intersection point.
+At the same time, $\l_1, \l_2$ will come together to be $\l_-$.
+Also, the graphs are symmetric with respect to $\R$ by Theorem \ref{thm-spec2}, and there is no non-real inner intersection point because all zeros of $f$ are real.
+Hence, (Fa) will goes to (Ga), (Fb) and (Fc) will goes to either (Gb) or (Gc).